tomraster/tomraster/content/authors/admin/_index.md

 Welcome to my website!

-I am a third-year Ph.D. candidate (Economics) at the Paris School of Economics under the supervision of Thomas Piketty.
+I am a third-year Ph.D. candidate (Economics) at the Paris School of Economics under the supervision of {{< staticref "http://piketty.pse.ens.fr/en/" "newtab" >}}Thomas Piketty{{< /staticref >}}.
 In the 2021-22 academic year, I am a visiting student at the Harvard economics department.

 My current research focuses on historic trade, migration, and coerced labor in Eastern Europe.